snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/configuring-how-events-are-sent/index.md

   </TabItem>
 </Tabs>

-In the example above we used the `SQLiteEventStore` but it can be used any custom component that implements the `EventStore` interface.
+In the example above the `CustomEventStore` is your implementation of the `EventStore` interface.

 ## What happens if an event fails to send?